Q: Is this a performance program? Why is it part of the Steinhardt School?

 Q: What are the performance opportunities for students?

 Vocal Performance produces six to seven shows per year.
-A typical year includes three mainstage productions (two musicals and an opera produced in Steinhardt’s Loewe Theatre), two productions in the Black Box Theatre, and two productions in an intimate venue.
+A typical year includes three mainstage productions (two musicals and an opera produced in Steinhardt’s 300 seat Loewe Theatre), multiple productions in the Steinhardt Black Box Theatre, and the historic off-Broadway venue the Provincetown Playhouse.

 For a complete description of the facilities, please visit our Facilities page.

-Q: Do musical theatre students take classical voice classes?
-Do classical students take musical theatre classes?
+Q: Do Musical Theatre students take Classical Voice classes?
+Do Classical Voice students take Musical Theatre classes?

-All students take classically based voice lessons.
-Music theatre and classical voice students do have separate requirements to graduate.
-However, beyond those requirements, classical students are encouraged to take music theatre classes, and music theatre students are encouraged to take classical voice classes.
+All students take classically-based voice lessons.
+Music Theatre and Classical Voice students do have separate requirements to graduate.
+However, beyond those requirements, Classical Voice students are encouraged to take Music Theatre classes, and Music Theatre students are encouraged to take Classical Voice classes.

 To apply for undergraduate study, please visit the Office of Undergraduate Admissions website, or call 212-998-4500.